vitejs/vite/docs/config/dep-optimization-options.md

 If you want to try this build strategy, you can use `optimizeDeps.disabled: false`. `@rollup/plugin-commonjs` can be removed by passing `build.commonjsOptions: { include: [] }`.
 :::

+## optimizeDeps.needsInterop

+- **Experimental**
+- **Type:** `string[]`

+Forces ESM interop when importing these dependencies.
+Vite is able to properly detect when a dependency needs interop, so this option isn't generally needed.
+However, different combinations of dependencies could cause some of them to be prebundled differently.
+Adding these packages to `needsInterop` can speed up cold start by avoiding full-page reloads.
+You'll receive a warning if this is the case for one of your dependencies, suggesting to add the package name to this array in your config.